LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles/Advanced B2-C1/CursoInglesAvanzadoC1RecursosConversacionalesLinguisticos.md

 18.
 How can you appeal to your reader's emotions in your conclusion?
-Mention a quote that relates to your topic.
-REPASAR CLASE
+Mention how the topic affects your personally.

 19.
 Which of the following relates to using Fronting in English?